ElsevierSoftwareX/SOFTX_2019_370/README.md

 #### build OpenMS

-This will take a while.

 ```
 make
 ```

+This will take a while.
+When it is done you should have a large number of executables in the directory `$HOME/code/openms/OpenMS-build`, such as TOPPView.

 ### OS X build